 When contacting an academic advisor via email, you must include your name, student number, major and a summary statement of your inquiry.

-For inquiries about first-year English courses, please contact Jennie Ramstad.
+For inquiries about first-year English courses, please contact the First-Year English Program Assistant, Jennie Ramstad.

-For general questions or concerns about the undergraduate programs in English Language and Literatures, or if you would like to book an appointment, please contact our undergraduate assistant, Mhicaella Lopez.
+For general questions or concerns about the undergraduate programs in English Language and Literatures, or if you would like to book an appointment, please contact Mhicaella Lopez, our Undergraduate Program Assistant.

 For inquiries about Go Global and transfer credits, and second-year courses, please contact the English undergraduate assistant, Mhicaella Lopez.

 We may redirect your inquiry to one of our faculty program coordinators.
 You may also contact a faculty coordinator directly if you have a specific program or course-related questions.

 Buchanan Tower 397